Neurotrophic Keratitis

 OXERVATE® may cause mild to moderate eye discomfort such as eye pain during treatment.
 The patient should be advised to contact their doctor if a more serious eye reaction occurs.

 In clinical trials, the most common adverse reaction was eye pain following instillation which was reported in approximately 16% of patients.
-Other adverse reactions occurring in 1% to 10% of OXERVATE® patients and more frequently than in the vehicle-treated patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation and tearing.
+Eye pain may arise as corneal healing occurs.
+Other adverse reactions occurring in 1% to 10% of OXERVATE® patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation, photophobia, tearing, and headache.

 There are no data from the use of OXERVATE® in pregnant women to inform any drug associated risks.